1979–80 FA Cup: Television Coverage

 The right to show FA Cup games were, as with Football League matches, shared between the BBC and ITV network.
 All games were shown in a highlights format, except the Final, which was shown live both on BBC1 and ITV.
 The BBC football highlights programme Match of the Day would show up to three games and the various ITV regional network stations would cover up to one game and show highlights from other games covered elsewhere on the ITV network.
 No games from Rounds 1 or 2 were shown.
 Occasional highlights of replays would be shown on either the BBC or ITV.

-This was the first season of a 4 year deal between the FA/Football League and BBC/ITV where BBC and ITV would alternate between Saturday nights and Sunday afternoons for highlights.
-This season it was as it was under the previous contracts from 1964-79 Saturday nights BBC1 and Sunday afternoons ITV.
+This was the first season of a 4-year deal between the FA/Football League and BBC/ITV where BBC and ITV would alternate between Saturday nights and Sunday afternoons for highlights.
+This season it was as it was under the previous contracts from 1964 to 1979 Saturday nights BBC1 and Sunday afternoons ITV.